djdron/vortextracker/readme.txt

 'Windows' tab sheet

-Visual channels allocation in patterns editor.
+'Channels allocation' allows to set visual channels allocation in patterns editor.
+'Tracks colors' allows to select colors of any track editor elements.
+All 'Windows' tab sheet settings are applied to already opened windows.

 'Chip emulation' tab sheet